Islandora-Devops/isle-dc/CONTRIBUTING.md

 If you are reading this document then you are interested in contributing to ISLE, and that's awesome!
 All contributions are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. You do not need to be a programmer to speak up!

-We also have an Slack channel -- #isle -- on islandora.slack.com Feel free to hang out there, ask questions, and help others out if you can.
+We also have a Slack channel [#isle](https://islandora.slack.com/archives/CM6F4C4VA) on the [Islandora Slack](https://islandora.slack.com).
+Feel free to hang out there, ask questions, and help others out if you can.

 ## Workflows

-The [Islandora ISLE Interest Group](https://github.com/islandora-interest-groups/Islandora-ISLE-Interest-Group) meetings are open to everybody on alternating Wednesdays, 3:00pm EDT
-  * The meetings are generally held on Zoom (free client), and you can join reading more [here](https://github.com/islandora-interest-groups/Islandora-ISLE-Interest-Group/#how-to-join)
+For guidance or assistance, jump in the Slack channel above and ask before getting started!

 ### Documentation